Anthropology 101: Production

 "Anthropology 101" was written by Chris McKenna, his third writing credit of the show.
 It was directed by Joe Russo, his ninth directing credit of the series.
 Due to the large number of storylines involved, coupled with the introduction of a high-profile guest star, the episode took a month to break.

 Creator Dan Harmon said anthropology was picked as the course the study group is taking because of its potential for story ideas while still having the academic rigor that could justify the group actually needing to study.
 Another issue that needed to be resolved was Chang's role in the series.
 The writers decided to improvise when deciding whether Chang should join the study group.
-"He defines the perimeter of the campfire because he’s neither necessarily having a seat, nor is he a monster out in the dark, but he’s just sort of out there," said Harmon.
+"He defines the perimeter of the campfire because he's neither necessarily having a seat, nor is he a monster out in the dark, but he's just sort of out there," said Harmon.
 As for Jeff and Britta's dynamic after the season 1 finale cliffhanger, writer Emily Cutler suggested making their relationship entirely casual without making a fuss.
 Harmon said he thought the idea was "genius" as "many of you in the audience have been doing at various points in your lives, particularly the broken points, two of these people have been, in an ungodly middle finger to our fairytale perceptions of monogamy, using each other as sex toys."

 Betty White guest starred as June Bauer, the anthropology professor.
+The episode's end tag (during the closing credits) featured a rap collaboration between Troy, Abed and Professor June Bauer (Betty White) set to Toto's "Africa".
+According to Harmon, "it just seemed appropriate because of her being [an] anthropology [professor]."
 A singer named Kasey Truman (stage name Deerheart), hired by the production, portrayed an Irish singer singing a revised version of the song "Linger" by The Cranberries as part of the episode's failed wedding ceremony.

 According to Russo, the opening shot of the episode which cascaded across the bedrooms of the study group members cost $75,000.
 The extended set for the scene was too long for the studio and had to be broken up into two, with the two separate shots digitally reconciled.
 The opening montage was originally set the song "Campus" by Vampire Weekend before being changed to "Baby Fratelli" by The Fratellis.

+Troy's Spider-Man pajamas were a reference to the Twitter campaign that pushed for actor Donald Glover to be cast as Peter Parker in Sony's then upcoming film The Amazing Spider-Man.